young person with back to camera

 What does that look like?
 Eric tells me their youth center provides a low-barrier point of entry for these youth.
 “Youth can come here, and we’re going to help them with their needs and their dreams.
 They can take a shower, get food, or get help getting a job.
 They can see a therapist.
 All those things.
 At the same time, they can get help getting into college.
 They can get help starting a career and figuring out their skills and what’s the best fit for them.
 They can pursue hobbies.
 They can experience incredible things that will, hopefully, challenge and expand their worldview.”

 The organization has a transitional living program, which includes houses and apartments for young people to practice adulthood and build a strong foundation for life.
-They are also building the first dedicated shelter for youth in the state.
+They are also building the state’s first dedicated youth shelter.
 “We hope that’s going to be a game-changer for teens and young adults.
 Rather than go to a shelter that’s designed, typically, for adults with just cots in a room, it’ll feel more like a dorm.
 They’ll have their own bedroom and bathroom.
 They’ll be part of a community.”

 Eric knows that, without churches, Immerse Arkansas would simply not exist.
 They played a critical role in the beginning, they play a vital role today, and they will play a critical role well into the future.
 “So much generosity comes from people in the Church—so many volunteers, mentors, resources, and donations.
 Here we get to see the Church carrying out its role on a daily basis in caring for young and vulnerable people, which is exciting.
 It’s phenomenal the level of care and concern from the Church for the young people we’re serving.
 It’s astounding.”